 We have audited the consolidated financial statements of HYPOPORT AG, Lübeck/Germany, and its subsidiaries (the Group) - comprising the consolidated balance sheet as at 31 December 2019, the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated cash flow statement for the financial year from 1 January 2019 to 31 December 2019, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the group management report of HYPOPORT AG for the financial year from 1 January 2019 to 31 December 2019.
+In addition, we have audited the group management report of HYPOPORT AG for the financial year from 1 January 2019 to 31 December 2019, and the notes to the consolidated financial the group management report of HYPOPORT AG for the financial year from 1 January 2019 to 31 December 2019.
 In accordance with the German statutory provisions, we have not audited the content of the parts of the group management report stated in the 'Other information' section of our auditors' report.